Ashfield-Colborne Lakefront Association ... 2024-11-15

 Mission and values

-ACLA is a not-for-profit "umbrella" organization representing the lakefront areas between Amberley and Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
+ACLA is a not-for-profit volunteer "umbrella" organization representing the lakefront and beach associations between Amberley and Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
 It started as the Ashfield Lakefront Association in 1996 [???] and expanded to include the Colborne lakefront when the three townships amalgamated in 2001.

-ACLA's mission is to coordinate advocacy on common concerns of the lakefront community.
-The values that membership in ACLA provides to the lakefront community are:
+ACLA's mission is to coordinate advocacy on the common concerns of the ACW lakefront community.
+ACLA provides value to the individual lakefront associations by:

 Representation and communication

-Representation in ACLA is voluntary.
-Each participating lakefront association provides a "Communications Coordinator" and a designated backup, and the Steering Committee provides overall coordination.
+Participation in ACLA is voluntary, and free.
+Each lakefront association is asked to provide a "Communications Coordinator" and a designated backup.
+The Steering Committee provides overall coordination.

 ACLA Communication Coordinator meetings are held in May each year on the Saturday before the Victoria Day weekend.
 Invited presentations usually include ACW, MVCA, Huron Perth Public Health, and others.